How Online Configurator Software Enables “Product Explosion” Views

 Online Product Configurator complexity

 But what about highly complex products with multiple components?
 This is where “product explosion” views come in.
-They allow you to “blow apart” a multi-component product to see all of the individual elements within.
+They allow you to display an "exploded view" of a multi-component product, where you can visualize all of the individual elements within.

 This allows for a greater level of customization and to see how everything you’ve chosen fits together.
 The kind of literal transparency offered by product explosion views also helps with buyer trust, especially if a product contains, for example, safety features.
-A product might have so many elements that users will want to be able to see a certain level of detail and complexity.
+A product might have so many elements that users will want visualization with access to a certain level of detail and complexity.

 In this article we’re going to look at two brands who use product explosion views.
 We’ll also look at an iconic brand that uses online configurator software but whose product is crying out for explosion view capability.